afchapman/afchapman.github.io/_tutorials/psychscaling.md

 example, there are only 11 trials for each pair of comparisons, but 36 possible comparisons between all differences.
-When fitting the model for each point, it’s not trying to fit perfectly to individual comparisons like we have looked at here, but all comparisons that exist in the data.
+When fitting the model for each point, it’s not trying to fit perfectly to individual comparisons like we have looked at here (i.e., the “local” structure), but all comparisons that exist in the data (the “global” structure).

 Holistically, the model output is consistent with what we observe in the
 data: participants are better at judgments between pairs that are lower overall in distance (that are more similar, e.g., 0° vs 30°) than pairs that are further in distance (e.g., 90° vs 180°).

+#### Conclusions

+I hope this helped provide an intuitive explanation of what psychological scaling is, and how you can use MLDS to estimate it.
+For examples of how it can be used in psychological studies more generally, you can check out the original MLDS paper {% cite maloney_yang -f ext_sources %}, the TCC model of working memory {% cite TCC_model -f ext_sources %}, or one of my own papers comparing visual search performance as a function of distance in stimulus space or psychological space {% cite ChapmanFeatSimBeh %}.

+Feel free to reach out to me if you have any questions, comments, or suggestions!

+## References

+{% bibliography --cited_in_order -f ext_sources %}